Pounded yam: Serving

-Pounded yam is eaten with okro soup, ẹ̀fọ́ rírò, banga soup (ofe akwu), ogbono and gbẹ̀gìrì soup.
+Pounded yam is eaten with okro soup, ẹ̀fọ́ rírò, banga soup (ofe akwu), ogbono, gbẹ̀gìrì soup and Egusi soup.

 Variations

 A variation of pounded yam peculiar to Ile-Ife is known as iyan gbere.
 This version of the dish incorporates the African breadfruit (Treculia africana).
 To prepare iyan gbere, the African breadfruit is first cooked until it is soft.
 It is then pounded or blended to create a smooth, dough-like consistency.
 This breadfruit paste is combined with the traditional yam paste used in iyan.
 Iyan gbere is served with Nigerian soups such as egusi or okra soup.
 The addition of the African breadfruit gives the dish a distinct taste and nutritional profile.